 Turn on the radio and chances are you hear a man’s voice.
 Men dominate the media landscape, and radio makes no exception.
 In 2013, only 20% of UK radio shows with a single host were presented by women.
 On shows hosted by two or more people, listeners were ten times more likely to hear a man speak.
 These numbers may seem outdated, but recent reports from the UK and other countries including the US and the Netherlands show the same pattern.
-Do women’s voices not get transmitted by electronic air waves, or what?
+Do women’s voices not get transmitted by electronic airwaves, or what?

 Although very skilled women have been involved in radio making for more than a century – like war journalists Betsy Wason and Audrey Russell – there are pervasive prejudices against women radio makers.
 They would not be able to keep up with technology, or it is thought that they cannot commit to irregular working hours due to caretaking responsibilities.

 Others argue that male voices are more pleasant to listen to.
-That is a rather remarkable point, since the exact opposite is said to explain the overrepresentation of virtual assistants speaking in a “female” voice.
+That is a rather remarkable point since the exact opposite is said to explain the overrepresentation of virtual assistants speaking in a “female” voice.
 This demonstrates that people associate different roles with different genders.
-We expect serving, submissive voices to be female and authoritative voices that are worth listening to to be male.
-This also explains the absence of women experts on radio (and television): When producers need an expert on a specific topic, it often just doesn’t occur to them to invite a woman.
+We expect serving, submissive voices to be female and authoritative voices that are worth listening to be male.
+This also explains the absence of women experts on the radio (and television): When producers need an expert on a specific topic, it often just doesn’t occur to them to invite a woman.